Reviews

 "This is a Call!
 It is not a book review.
 The Call: You must read this masterpiece.
 It is written during our lifetime on one of the most important issues in the African American experience, on Black Agency, our capacity to realize our potential ....Professor Black’s unprecedented research gives us the priceless treasure of naming...the enslaved Black folks involved in the Combee episode.
 This makes our nameless ancestors real people."

--- New Pittsburgh Courier (July 24, 2024) https://newpittsburghcourier.com/2024/07/24/fred-logan-read-combee-right-now/
+New Pittsburgh Courier (July 24, 2024) https://newpittsburghcourier.com/2024/07/24/fred-logan-read-combee-right-now/

 "Combee is a transcendent, once-in-a-generation historical exploration of a world mostly veiled in the river damp that rises from the lower Combahee—the long submerged rice plantations of the South Carolina Lowcountry.
 It tells the story of backbreaking toil under a relentless summer sun; of personal courage and fortitude by numberless, heretofore nameless enslaved men, women, and children.
 Read closely and one can almost hear the sound of three Yankee gunboats chugging through a humid June dawn carrying 300 Black men outfitted in blue tunics, shiny brass buttons, toting muskets with gleaming steel bayonets, led by an indefatigable Black woman known as “Moses.”

-— Civil War Monitor (March 27, 2024) https://www.civilwarmonitor.com/fields-black-combee-2024/.
+— COMBEE named one of the "Best Civil War Books of 2024," Civil War Monitor (March 27, 2024) https://www.civilwarmonitor.com/fields-black-combee-2024/.

 "Edda Fields-Black’s research and captivating storytelling does a large stroke of justice to the memory of those who found freedom along the Combahee River during the transformative raid, and, for the expanding library, presents an important historical work essential to understanding our relationship with a troubled and inspiring past."

--- Emerging Civil War (June 6, 2024) https://emergingcivilwar.com/2024/06/06/book-review-combee-harriet-tubman-the-combahee-river-raid-and-black-freedom-during-the-civil-war/
+Emerging Civil War (June 6, 2024) https://emergingcivilwar.com/2024/06/06/book-review-combee-harriet-tubman-the-combahee-river-raid-and-black-freedom-during-the-civil-war/

 "...It is the task of Edda L. Fields-Black’s remarkable new history, Combee, to recover part of this ignored slave revolution.
 Her focus is not on the entire war, only its most significant battle: the Combahee River Raid..."